ruimarinho/atlas-scientific-ph-probe-calibration-esp8266/README.md

 1. Connect VCC on the EZO circuit to the 5V pin on the Wemos and the GND pin on the EZO circuit to the GND pin on the Wemos.

-2. Connect RX on the EZO circuit to the RX pin on the Wemos (hardware RX).
+2. Connect RX on the EZO circuit to the D6 pin on the Wemos (GPIO 12).

 3. Connect TX on the EZO circuit to the D7 on the Wemos (GPIO 13).